samuelscho92/c201-simplified/C201_FM_Simplified/C201_3A_What_Is_Real.md

 ## Part 1: We Are Blind to What Is Real

 Think about a teenager in high school.
 What makes them excited or worried?
 Usually: who likes them, what their friends think, how popular they are.

-These things feel very real and very important.
+These things feel so real and very important.

-But an older person knows: in five years, none of this will matter.

-The teenager cannot see this yet.
+But an older person knows: in 5 years, none of this will matter.
+In other words, the things that feel so real and very important are not actually so.
+They have very little importance in the long run.
+Many teenagers cannot see this yet.

-**We have the same problem — but with eternal things.**
+For children, unless something happens right away, they have a hard time seeing that it's real.
+5 years away might as well be 500 years away.
+We think we are older and wiser because we see things that are 5 years away can be indeed real and important.

+But what if something is 50 years away?

-When something is far away, we act as if it is not real.
+When something is far away, we have a hard time seeing it is real.
+We often act as if it is not.
+We eat unhealthy foods or don't change the oil in our car.
+We feel like we can get away with ignoring the issues because we don't feel the damages right away.

-We know that death will come.
-We know that judgment is certain.
-We know eternity is real.

-But these truths feel distant.
+Our problem is this: **we are blind to what is real.** When it comes to issues like life, death, judgement and eternity, they feel far off and distant.
 So we live as if they do not matter today.

 This is a serious problem.